Seminole, Florida

 Seminole is a city in Pinellas County, Florida, United States.
+It is part of the Tampa Bay area.
 The population was 19,364 at the 2020 census.

 History

 The first white settlement at Seminole was made in the 1840s.
-This community was named after the Seminole tribe whose descendants still inhabited the area.
+This community was named after the Seminole tribe, whose descendants still inhabited the area.
 Seminole was incorporated in 1970.

 Geography

-Seminole is located at 27°50′19″N 82°47′6″W (27.838502, –82.784913).
+Seminole is located at 27°50′19″N 82°47′6″W (27.838502, −82.784913).
 It is surrounded by Pinellas County enclaves in all directions.
 Its closest neighbors are Indian Rocks Beach to the northwest, Largo to the north, Pinellas Park to the east, St. Petersburg to the south, and Madeira Beach to the west.
 Its main arteries are State Road 694 and Alternate U.S. Highway 19.
 It embraces the lower half of the lower limb of Lake Seminole.